Boro23-wq/boro-blogs/content/blog/javascript/5-JS-essentials.md

 draft: false
 ---

 We are looking at the five most essential Javascript fundamentals that one must understand in order to deal with the intricacies of Javascript.
-Knowing this five great topics will surely help you write clean and comprehendable Javascript code.
+Knowing this five great topics will surely help you write clean and comprehendible Javascript code.

 ## 1. Closures